-The Pine Street Foundation, with the collaboration of principal investigator Dr. Touradj Solouki at the University of Maine and the support of US government funding, has been conducting a study on the early diagnosis of ovarian cancer.
+The Pine Street Foundation, with the collaboration of principal investigator Dr. Touradj Solouki at Baylor University, and the support of US government funding, has been conducting a study on the early diagnosis of ovarian cancer.
 Our goal with this study is to find out if analysis of exhaled breath can become an accurate, simple, and non-invasive test for ovarian cancer that can be used in a clinical setting to find women with ovarian while it is still in its early stages.
-Click here for more background information on this study.

-At the Pine Street Foundation’s training location, we have been training a team of five dogs, all of whom have reached the most advanced level of our training program.
-We will soon begin the post-training testing phase of the program, where we’ll be gathering the data that will be reported in scientific publications.
+At the Pine Street Foundation’s training location, we trained a team of five dogs, all of whom have reached the most advanced level of our training program.
+We have completed the analysis of the data and are now preparing the manuscript that will be reported in scientific publications.

-Dr. Solouki and his team at the University of Maine have worked diligently to continue to push the sensitivity of the analytical equipment, further increasing our ability to detect meaningful ovarian cancer biomarkers at ever lower concentrations.
-Dr. Solouki recently joined Michael McCulloch, the Pine Street Foundation’s Director of Research, at a conference sponsored by the Canary Foundation to present a poster session on our exhaled breath analysis study.
+Dr. Solouki and his team at Baylor University have worked diligently to continue to assess the utility of exhaled breath analysis as a way to detect meaningful ovarian cancer biomarkers.
+Dr. Solouki joined Michael McCulloch, the Pine Street Foundation’s Director of Research, at a conference sponsored by the Canary Foundation to present a poster session on our exhaled breath analysis study.

 How You Can Become Involved

 You can help support our efforts to spread the word on canine scent detection by making a donating to our research fund.
 Your support will help us publish this paper in a prestigious peer-reviewed journal that is Open Access, meaning that readers can access the full report without a costly scientific journal subscription.
 The page charges (that we have to pay) can cost $5,000 or more, so gifts of any size will really make a difference.

 One reply on “Study Update: Early Detection of Ovarian Cancer Research Project”